sylveon/Memorize/ReadMe.md

 Console.WriteLine(memoize.Invoke(2)); // Instant
 ```

-- Cache the result of a function taking a nullable object:
+- Memorize the result of a function taking a nullable object:

 ```cs
 // inb4 deleting this breaks React